LRYMND/v-link/README.md

 5.)
 To automatically hide the taskbar simply right-click it to activate this setting.

-### Notes:
+### Note:

 The Raspberry is booting without any splash screens now and the app should open right after the login, ready to connect to your phone.

-Since there is now a working media interface in the car, we can add it as an audio source.
-For this you can use the aux port of the Raspi and mod the radio with this little module from Lithuania: [V50 Aux-Input](https://www.tindie.com/products/justtech/aux-input-volvo-v50-s40-c30-c70-xc90/)
+## 7 | Audio

-There's also a bluetooth version but since the phone is already wirelessly connected to the Dongle, an aux-cable seems pretty clean and less prone to failure.
+There are a couple of ways in order to use the raspberry as an audio source for your car speakers now.
+I propose a [small module](https://www.tindie.com/products/justtech/aux-input-volvo-v50-s40-c30-c70-xc90/) from lithuania with which you can mod your radio to add an aux port.
+There's also a bluetooth version available but since the phone is already wirelessly connected to the Dongle, an aux-cable seems pretty clean and less prone to failure.

+### Note:

-##### -> This is no advertisement, just a clean and simple solution IMO.
+##### This is no advertisement, just a clean and simple solution IMO.

-## 8 | ToDo
+## 8 | Additional Information

+### ToDo

 - Implement RTI folding mechanism
 - Implement OEM steering controls
-- Implement Schematic for Touchscreen
-- Rework settings page

-At first I was controlling the Software via mouse/keyboard.
-However there is a [touch screen module](https://www.ebay.de/itm/170981315406) which I recently installed and is working great so far.
-There were just some small changes I had to make to the touch input matrix because the Y-axis was flipped.
-It's not as smooth as the touch input on your smartphone but it is definitely usable and way more comfortable than whipping out a keyboard each and every time so I'd recommend to go for this straight away.
-I mounted the touch controller to the back of the display next to the buck converter.
-I also added a USB extension cable to the Raspi which ends up in the tray behind my waterfall so I can directly connect peripherals.
-This also works as a charging port for a phone.
+To make life a bit easier I connected an USB extension cable to the Raspi which ends up in the tray behind the waterfall console so I can directly connect peripherals to it This also works as a charging port for a phone.
 It's not fast but it works.

 ![USB IMAGE](repo/usb.jpg?raw=true "USB")

 The end goal would be to integrate the OEM control elements that are mounted to the steering wheel.
-It is definitely possible to read these LIN commands with an arduino and forward them to the app.
-Infos on that can be found in LuukEsselbrugge's repositories.
+It is definitely possible to read the LIN messages and forward them to the app.
+More infos on that can be found in LuukEsselbrugge's repositories.
 The carplay interface is already accepting keystrokes as input.

 Since I'm lacking the hardware, this was something I couldn't implement as of now.

 ## 9 | Final Words

 I'm not a software developer, electrical engineer or automotive technician and doing stuff like this is just a hobby for me.
 I'm distancing myself from any damage that you might do to your car in case you want to follow this guide.
 The setup I described above is the way I fitted things to my V50.
 Eventually you will need to find other places to mount your components and different paths to route your cables, after all it's a DIY mod.

 The setup is installed in my car since several months now.
 I drove on the highway, over bumpy gravel roads, at 35°C in the sun and -10°C in the winter and so far it didn't let me down.
 It can happen that the Carplay interface freezes occasionally.
-In that case you can reconnect the phone or restart/reboot the app from the settings page.
+In that case you can reconnect the phone or restart/reboot from the settings page.
 However, this rarely happens.

 I'd be happy if anybody who has tips for improvement can chime in.
 Check out the [Swedespeed Thread](https://www.swedespeed.com/threads/volvo-rtvi-raspberry-media-can-interface.658254/) and share your ideas, findings or issues.